 "Lied to you?
 I changed my mind.
 That's not the same thing.
 I'm sorry, I didn't let you know, I honestly didn't think it was a big deal," John said, watching her emotions play over her face.

 "What about me?
 What about our baby?
-My wishes aren't important?" she said bitterly.
+My wishes aren't important?" she asked bitterly.
 She reached for her purse, and said, "I need to use the restroom."

 Marlena entered the restaurant with Roman, right as Isabella stormed off to the ladies room.
 Her eyes met John's, and locked for a moment longer than what was proper, before she finally turned away from him, and followed Roman to their table.
 When Isabella exited the ladies room, she immediately stopped short, eyeing Marlena with anger, and spite.
-Isabella had been icy towards her since she returned, and Marlena knew there was nothing she could do to make someone like her, especially someone who had already decided that they most certainly...didn't like her.
-Sighing softly, she looked away, just as the waiter approached, telling Roman he had a telephone call.
+Isabella had been icy towards her since she returned.
+Marlena knew there was nothing she could do to make someone like her.
+Isabella's insecurities were holding her back.
+Sighing softly, Marlena looked away, just as the waiter approached, telling Roman he had a telephone call.

 Marlena sipped her wine, occasionally glancing towards John's table, and watched as John tried to explain something to Isabella.
 Isabella was obviously unhappy, gesturing with her hands, and at one point crying.
-Marlena watched as John tried to calm her, without success.
+Marlena watched John try to calm her, without success.
 Just as Roman was returning to the table, Isabella grabbed her purse and coat, and stormed out, leaving John behind.
-She saw him lean back in his chair, and run his fingers roughly through his hair.
+Marlena watched him lean back in his chair, and run his fingers roughly through his hair.
 He glanced over and their eyes met and held for a moment, before Marlena looked away.

 "Hey, Doc, that was the station calling," Roman said loudly, without even sitting down.
 "I've got to head in, because they just brought in a suspect on this case I'm handling.
 I'm sorry—"

 "—that's fine, Roman," Marlena said, cutting him off.
 She didn't need his explanations.
 They were always work related anyway.
-She hadn't wanted to come out tonight.
-Roman had dropped the twins with his parents, and surprised her with this night out, because he felt guilty about pressuring her the other day.
+She hadn't wanted to go out anyway.
+Roman had dropped the twins with his parents, and surprised her because he felt guilty about forcing the kiss on her a few days earlier.
 She was tired and would have much rather preferred a night in.
 "I'll be fine.
 I can take a cab home."

 "You should stay.
 Have dinner," Roman told her.